amrahman90/ng8-pathfinder/README.md

 # Angular Pathfinding Algorithms Visualizer Tool

-see it live here: [Heroku Demo](https://ng8-pathfinder.netlify.app)
+see it live here: [Netlify Demo](https://ng8-pathfinder.netlify.app)

 Generates an interactive visualization of the algorithm.